Anquan Boldin: 2012 season

-Boldin began his 2012 campaign with four catches for 63 yards and a touchdown, while also carrying the ball once for three yards, as the Ravens beat the Bengals 44–13.
-In a Week 4 primetime win against the Browns, Boldin had a regular season-high nine catches for 131 yards.
-He had 82 yards the next week in a win over the Chiefs and 98 yards the following week in a victory over the Cowboys.
+In a Week 4 primetime win against the Cleveland Browns, Boldin had a regular season-high nine catches for 131 yards.
+Boldin had two receiving touchdowns against Washington in Week 14.

-Boldin had three more touchdowns in the regular season, scoring one against the Steelers in Week 13 (he also had 81 yards receiving) and two against the Redskins the following week (along with 78 yards in the air).
-He had seven catches for 93 yards in Week 16 when the Ravens clinched their division for the second straight year.

 Boldin finished the 2012 regular season leading the Ravens in receiving yards for the third consecutive year.
 He caught 65 passes for 921 yards and four touchdowns.

-In the Wild Card Round of the 2012 Playoffs, Boldin had one of his best postseason performances as a Raven.
+In the Wild Card Round of the 2012 playoffs, Boldin had one of his best postseason performances as a Raven.
 He caught a 46-yard pass and an 18-yard touchdown pass from Joe Flacco in a 24–9 win over the Indianapolis Colts.
 He also set a franchise record of 145 receiving yards in a postseason game.
 In the Divisional playoff game against the Denver Broncos, Boldin caught six passes for 71 yards as he helped the Ravens pull off a 38–35 upset win.
-In the AFC Championship game, Boldin had five catches for 60 yards and a pair of scores as the Ravens defeated the Patriots 28–13.
+In the AFC Championship, Boldin had five catches for 60 yards and a pair of scores as the Ravens defeated the New England Patriots 28–13.

-Boldin got his first championship title as the Ravens defeated the 49ers by a score of 34–31 in Super Bowl XLVII.
+Boldin got his first championship title as the Ravens defeated the San Francisco 49ers, his future team, by a score of 34–31 in Super Bowl XLVII.
 He had six receptions for a total of 104 yards, scored one touchdown and had a long reception of 30 yards.
-His Super Bowl performance was ranked 31st among all wide receiver performances and 13th in the AFC alone.
 He finished the postseason with 22 receptions, 380 yards and four touchdowns.

-On the NFL's annual Top 100 Players list, Boldin was ranked number 93.
+On the NFL Top 100 Players of 2013, Boldin was ranked 93rd by his fellow players.

 San Francisco 49ers

+2013 season

-On March 11, 2013, Boldin was traded to the San Francisco 49ers for a sixth-round pick in the 2013 NFL Draft.
+On March 11, 2013, Boldin was traded to the San Francisco 49ers for a sixth-round pick in the 2013 NFL draft.

 On September 8, 2013, in the season opener against the Green Bay Packers which was also his debut game as a 49er, the 49ers defeated the Packers 34–28.
 Boldin racked up 208 yards and a touchdown on 13 receptions during that game.
-His week one performance earned him NFC Offensive Player of the Week.
-He also became the first wide receiver to ever gain over 100 yards for 3 different teams on the team debut matches.
-Boldin finished the first year with the 49ers with 85 receptions and 1,179 yards as well as 7 touchdowns.
+His Week 1 performance earned him NFC Offensive Player of the Week.
+He became the first wide receiver to ever gain over 100 yards for three different teams on his team debut.
+Boldin closed out the regular season with nine receptions for 149 receiving yards and one receiving touchdown in the 23–20 victory over the Arizona Cardinals.
+Boldin finished his first year with the 49ers with 85 receptions and 1,179 yards as well as seven touchdowns.
+He won the NFLPA Alan Page Community Award.

+In the Divisional Round of the playoffs against the Carolina Panthers, Boldin had eight receptions for 136 receiving yards in the 23–10 victory.
+In the NFC Championship against the Seattle Seahawks, he had a receiving touchdown in the 23–17 loss.